jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 ### Downput

+`<< terminology >>`

 Next to the terms input, output and throughput, the term downput might be introduced.
 Downput is intermediate data as a helper of a process, that might eventually produce output.
 Temporary variables, local variables.
 They are all downput.
 Actually, in the command-call structure, a command in which output data is disposed, this output has become downput.

 Downput data is private data of the command.

-The term downput is a good term, because it is only passed *down* into sub-commands.
-And it is dropped after the parent command is done (dropped *down*).
+The term downput might be a good term, because it is only passed *down* into sub-commands.
+And may be dropped after the parent command is done (dropped *down*).
 It is ‘put down’ / rejected after the execution.
 Or put down / to put something down, that you had in your hand.

-When a command disposes objects after it is done, then those objects are called *downput*.
+When a command disposes objects after it is done, then those objects might be called *downput*.
 Downput may have been input for sub-commands, or it could have been output of sub-commands.
-To the parent command, though, it is *downput*.
-Downput parameters might not be further considered here, because they do not have anything to do with parameter *passing*.
+To the parent command, though, it might be *downput*.
+Downput parameters might not be further considered here, because they might not have anything to do with parameter *passing*.

-### Incidental parameter passing
+### Incidental Parameter Passing

 `<< rule rich >>`

 One time a command runs, something may only be read.
 Another time it may be read and written to.
 This changes the implicit position of the object in relation to to the command for each call to the command.
 You could stereotype it an input parameter as __Not Input__ and an output as __Not Output__ and a thru parameter as __Only Input__ or __Only Output__ or __Not Thruput__.
 But it might not replace the parameter’s __In, Out__ or __Thru__ properties, because they belong to the command definition.

 The object command’s on the other end of the relationship, also get additional typing based on the incidental parameter passing, but the passing names are not even determined yet.

+< 2021-05-03: This may be like 'connector' vs 'connection'. >

 ### Indirect Value Transmission